mindspore-ai/docs/docs/mindspore/source_en/note/static_graph_syntax/operators.md

 Constraints:

-- If all operands of  `AugAssign` are `Number` type, value of Number can't be `Bool`.
+- If all operands of  `AugAssign` are `number` type, value of Number can't be `bool`.

-- If all operands of  `AugAssign` are `Number` type, operations between  `Float64` and `Int32` are not supported.
+- If all operands of  `AugAssign` are `number` type, operations between  `float64` and `int32` are not supported.

-- If either operand of  `AugAssign` is `Tensor` type, left and right operands can't both be `Bool` value.
+- If either operand of  `AugAssign` is `tensor` type, left and right operands can't both be `bool` value.

-- The `*=` operation on `List/Tuple` and `Number` means that `List/Tuple` is copied from `Number` and then concatenated, and the elements of the object within `List/Tuple` can contain any of the types supported by the intentional pattern, and multiple levels of nesting are also supported.
+- The `*=` operation on `list/tuple` and `number` means that `list/tuple` is copied from `number` and then concatenated, and the elements of the object within `list/tuple` can contain any of the types supported by the intentional pattern, and multiple levels of nesting are also supported.

 ## Logical Operators